woojin1101/OSS_FINAL_hw/README.md

 ------------------------------------------
   install php, phpmyadmin, mysql.

   move all contents into  /var/www/html/.

-  *contact.sql <- you must modify contact data to use*
+    *contact.sql <- you must modify contact data to use

-  *connection.php <- you must modify conditions to use*
+    *connection.php <- you must modify conditions to use

-  *index.php <- you must modify mail information(account,password) to use*
+    *index.php <- you must modify mail information(account,password) to use

   import sql database.

   go to
-  '''

     localhost/your_path/index.php
-  '''

 ##Need more help?
 ------------------------------------------